 Greetings, Explorers!
 Today the gang takes a swing at Spider-Man: Life Story.
 Chip Zdarsky wrote the story and Mark Bagley illustrated it.
 The series is published by Marvel comics.
-Nearly 60 years have passed since the first Spider-Man comic was published.
+Nearly 60 years have passed since Marvel published the first Spider-Man comic.
 Spider-Man: Life Story asks what would happen if Peter Parker aged over that time?
 The story spans Peter Parker’s life from the 1960s to the present day, with well-known Spider-Man storylines playing out differently than those familiar to readers.

 Dennis and Johnny (sadly, no Frankie this episode) begin by discussing the many twists the book makes to established Spider-Man lore in this story.
 Additionally, we learn why Dennis stopped reading comic books in the 90s (hint: college-age drinking).
 They continue by chatting about the filter of the Vietnam War influencing the early days of Peter Parker.
-Furthermore, Parker is torn between his responsibilities to his home town versus protecting soldiers in harm’s way.
+Furthermore, Parker is torn between his responsibilities to his home town versus protecting soldiers from harm.

 The gang explorers Tony Stark’s role in the the story; the similarities between the Vietnam War draft and The Hunger Games; and the hypocrisy of wealthy superheroes like Batman.
 Additional topics include the design of the Black Goblin; if Peter Parker has a death wish; and last, but not least, the storytelling and art of Spider-Man: Life Story.

 Check out our reading lists for previous seasons by clicking here.
 We would love to hear your suggestions for future episodes of Graphic Novel Explorers Club.